vitiral/artifact/README.md

  - REQ-2-performance        : rst **will** aim to be as performant as is "reasonable" in both memory and cpu usage.
  - REQ-2-performance-store  : rst **will** use a serialized file to speed up processing of data.
 Once a file has been processed, it's **will** be able to be loaded from the file instead of re-parsed.
  - REQ-2-ui-markdown        : when displaying to the user, all text fields **will** be processed as a simple markdown format
- - REQ-2-ui-tutorial        : rst **will** provide an interactive tutorial to learn rst as well as the basics of why to use requirements tracking in the first place.
- - REQ-2-ui-web             : rst **will** provide a HTTP web server which can host up-to-date requirements as well as provide a REST-JSON API server for tracking test execution over a period of time.
- - REQ-tutorial             : There **shall** be a tutorial that helps the user learn about rst.

 If you want to see items that have been mostly complete but have not been tested, clone this repo and run: